sta771-f18/website/content/_index.md

 -----

-### Week 14 - Miscellenous topics
+### Week 14 - Teaching data science, reproducibly - Pt 2

 #### Nov 27

+- Reproducible workflows for teaching and learning R
-Teaching R to new useRs with the tidyverse
+- Teaching R to new useRs with the tidyverse